 This payment schedule can present lots of challenges for nonprofits with limited cash flow!
 Ideally, your organization should expect to pay out 3-4 months of program expenses before receiving reimbursement funds.
 (Because we all know that the government’s top priority is making sure you get your checks on time!
 Right?)

 Many organizations prepare for state or other reimbursement grants by creating a reserve fund.
-Others partner with their local bank to establish a line of credit to specifically cover grant program expenses to ensure that there is no lapse in programming in between reimbursement checks.
+Others partner with their local bank to establish a line of credit to specifically cover grant program expenses.
+This ensures that there is no lapse in programming between reimbursement checks.

-As you work to build capacity within your organization, education of your board on such matters as grant funding is vital.
+As you work to build capacity within your organization, educate your Board on Grant Funding.
 Board support is needed at all levels, and understanding the ins and out of grants is a great place to start.
-Maybe you want to print a fact sheet to share with the board, review it for 5 minutes at a board meeting and take questions so everyone is on the same page.
-Adding a grant update to this might be a great addition to an upcoming board meeting.
+Maybe you want to print a fact sheet to share with the board.
+Take time to review it for 5 minutes at a board meeting.
+Be sure to address questions so everyone is on the same page.
+Adding a grant update might be a great addition to an upcoming board meeting.